Task-oriented Communication Design in Cyber-Physical Systems: A Survey on Theory and Applications: Theoretical Concepts for Task-Oriented Communications Design

 A lossless compression scheme has been proposed by \cite{oliehoek2008optimal,oliehoek2007q, oliehoek2009lossless} for the collaborative tasks where the observations of the distributed decision makers are generated by a (Decentralized) partially observable Markov decision process (Dec-)POMDP.
-Authors suggest an optimal clustering scheme to partition the history of observations of an agent such that no loss in the team objective occurs.
+The authors suggest an optimal clustering scheme to partition the history of observations of an agent such that no loss in the team objective occurs.
 While the main intention of the paper is to reduce the complexity of distributed computations done at each individual decision maker, the proposed algorithm can have substantial applications in data compression when a group of collaborative decision makers intend to communicate through rate-limited channels.
-Similar to these works, \cite{mostaani2020task} also proposes k-median clustering to find a proper abstraction of agents' observations before they are communicated to other agents through a communication channel.
-It is shown that the problem of agents' observation abstraction in a multiagent setting is, in fact, a generalized version of rate-distortion problem.
+Similarly, the work in \cite{mostaani2020task} also proposed k-medians clustering to find a proper abstraction of agents' observations before they communicate to other agents through a communication channel.
+It is shown that the problem of agents' observation abstraction in a multi-agent setting is, in fact, a generalized version of rate-distortion problem.

 A general multi-agent framework has been proposed in \cite{LoweActorCritic} for mixed cooperative and competitive multi-agent environments.
 Moving from the common assumption in multi-agent studies, which assumes observations and policies of all agents are available at every agent, this work proposed to learn the approximation of other agents' policies via the maximization of the log probability of the agent.
 In order to maintain the robustness of the of proposed policy, the agents employ policy ensembles that are trained for a wide range of policies.
 Nevertheless, the developed framework allows to evaluate the impact of the communication among the agents on the learning policy by limiting the observed information from other agents.